Grilling 101: How to Practice Grill Safety

 If you use a gas grill and the flame goes out, turn the grill and the gas off, then wait at least five minutes to re-light it.
 When lighting the grill, if it doesn't light immediately, turn off the gas and wait for it to dissipate before trying again.
 The build-up of gas in the grill could cause a dangerous flare-up or explosion when lit.

-Fires are always a possibility when grilling outdoors, so it is vital to have appropriate tools on hand to keep your home safe.
+Fires are always possible when grilling outdoors, so it is vital to have appropriate tools on hand to keep your home safe.
 Keep baking soda on hand to control a grease fire and a fire extinguisher nearby for other fires.
-If you don’t have a fire extinguisher, plan on purchasing one since every home should have one.
+If you don't have a fire extinguisher, plan on purchasing one since every home should have one.
 You can also keep a bucket of sand next to the grill if you don't have an extinguisher, and remember, never use water to put out grease fires.

 Grilling 101 Continues On